Pre-U Chinese (A level equivalent)

 How many lessons are there per week?

-There are 2 double lessons, totalling 4.5 hours.
+There are 2 double lessons.
 You will get homework from each lesson and over the week you are also expected to do another 4.5 hours of independent study in order to practice further and develop your own interests in aspects of the culture of the language you study.
 This will help with your studies in the second year.

 How much homework will we get?